 10. Send notes of gratitude.
 Don’t reserve your “thank you” notes for birthday gifts and holiday cards.
 Teach your kids the importance of gratitude by having them write a note or draw a picture for a special person each month.
 This could be a grandparent, a neighbor, teacher or community member.

 11. Turn holiday gifting into an opportunity to give back.
 With the holidays approaching and kids making their wish lists of toys, try making a new kind of list.
 Have your kiddos write down a few gift ideas they’d like to give to others.
 So rather than focusing simply on the getting, it’s also about giving.
+Check out also these gifts that give back with every purchase.

 12. Be a grateful parent.
 Kids learn from observing.
 There’s no better way to demonstrate gratitude than for you to show how much YOU are thankful in life.